kevthehermit/SpearPhisher/README.md

 The Redirect to is used to redirect to any other domain.
 If plugin detection has been enabled there is a 3 second delay in order to complete the plugin detection.
 If you are redirecting from plugin detection it may be worth adding a 'Please Wait or eqivilent line as the portal page will be visible.'

 In the portal design elements you can create an HTML form to cpature Post Data.
-Just set the target of the form to [[form]].
+Just set the form action to ```action="/f/"```.
-All key value pairs will be recorded in the DataBase.
+All key value pairs from your form will be recorded in the DataBase.

 #### Create Your First Campaign